4 Tips for Addressing Employee Burnout

 Remind the employee of their purpose versus their function.

 This approach is a great forcing function to re-examine one’s genuine connection to what it is exactly that he or she does, regardless of job title.
-An Environmental Services (EVS) staff member in a hospital is not just cleaning a patient’s room.
-They are looking carefully at the patient.
+An janitorial staff member in a hospital is not just cleaning a patient’s room.
+They are ensuring a clean, suitable and safe environment surrounds the patient and also likely looking carefully at the patient as they conduct their job.
 If something appears wrong they can run to get a nurse.
 This can save lives.
 A financial advisor is not just giving tips about how to grow money.
 They are providing security and peace of mind while bringing a client’s dream to life in charting a path to their financial success and freedom.

 A strong, cohesive culture can help teams navigate through crisis.

 Explain to the employee that he/she is a member of the “A” team.
 When everyone is not pulling his or her weight, it lets down the team.
-With the year-end fast-approaching, it may be an deal time for Leaders across the business to consider a virtual culture audit.
+With the new year in full swing and January already behind us, it may be an deal time for Leaders across the business to consider a virtual culture audit.
 A team logging in for a video call and appearing onscreen together does not equal connected culture.
 Yes, they are literally connecting through the software, but are they fully present, engaged and enlivening your brand’s mission, vision and values daily?
 As brands adapt to new digital norms, it’s important to stay focused and rooted in the culture as your compass to connectivity.

 Make good decisions easier for your employees.

 Every leader should set the example in making it known that employees should feel confident in structuring their day to maximize productivity.
-This will look different for everyone, and may include a midday walk for fresh air or taking some time to meditate mid-morning.
+This will look different for everyone, and may include a midday walk for fresh air, a quick 10-minute workout class or taking some time to meditate mid-morning.
 Whatever it is, anxiety is high and it’s important that employees don’t feel stressed or that they are unable to step away if it ultimately will help re-energize motivation and productivity, and most importantly – foster a sense of balanced well-being.